Arfa Karim: Death

 In 2011, Randhawa was studying at the Lahore Grammar School Paragon Campus in her second year of A-levels.
 On 22 December 2011, she had a cardiac arrest after an epileptic seizure that damaged her brain and was admitted to Lahore's Combined Military Hospital (CMH) in critical condition.

 On 9 January 2012, Bill Gates, chairman of Microsoft, contacted Randhawa's parents and directed her doctors to adopt "every kind of measure" for her treatment.
 Gates set up a special panel of international doctors who remained in contact with her local doctors through teleconference.
 The panel assisted in diagnosing and treating her illness.
 Local doctors dismissed the option of moving Randhawa to another hospital due to her being on a ventilator and in critical condition.
 Members of her family have lauded Bill Gates for offering to bear her treatment expenses.

 Randhawa began to improve on 13 January 2012, and some areas of her brain began to show indications of healing.
 Microsoft had discussed flying her to the United States for treatment, according to her father, Amjad Abdul Karim Randhawa.

 Randhawa died at a hospital in Lahore on 14 January 2012, aged 16.
 Her funeral, which was held on the following day, was attended by the Chief Minister of Punjab, Shahbaz Sharif.
 She was buried in her ancestral village Chak No. 4JB Ram Diwali, on Faisalabad-Sargodha Road Faisalabad.

 Arfa Software Technology Park

 Arfa Software Technology Park is the country's largest Information and Communications Technology Park located in Lahore.
 The seventeen-storey building is the first international standard facility in Pakistan.
-The project started under the name "Lahore Technology Park" before being renamed "Arfa Software Technology Park" on 15 January 2012 by Sharif.
+The project started under the name "Lahore Technology Park" before being renamed "Arfa Software Technology Park" on 15 January 2012.
+There is a permanent secretariat of the Arfa Karim Foundation at the Arfa Software Technology Park.